wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-core-services/includes/4-sharepoint-online.md

 With SharePoint Online, users can:
 - Build sites, pages, document libraries, and lists.
 - Add web parts to customize their pages.
-- Share important visuals, news, and updates with a team or and more.
+- Share important visuals, news, and updates with a team.
 - Search and discover sites, files, people, and news from across their organization.
 - Manage their business processes with flows, forms, and lists.
 - Sync and store their files in the cloud so anyone can securely work with them.